Thousand Islands Cruising, Gananoque, Ontario

 Strolling in Merrickville, Ontario

-One hour south of Ottawa is this artsy, picturesque town dubbed by Communities in Bloom as Canada’s Most Beautiful Village.
+An hour’s drive south of Ottawa, you’ll find this artsy, picturesque town dubbed by Communities in Bloom as Canada’s Most Beautiful Village.
 It has deep Loyalist roots, and strolling St. Lawrence Street is a trip back in time: the town of around 3,000 has more designated heritage buildings than any other Ontario town of similar size.
 Must try: homemade ice cream from Downtowne Ice Cream Shoppe.
 The menu changes, and its very long list of flavours includes Banoffee Pie and Chocolate Cayenne Ginger.

 Here are 10 more places in Canada every Canadian should visit.